Dilbert66/esphome-components/README.md

 ![telegram](https://github.com/Dilbert66/esphome-components/assets/7193213/e890cceb-b76f-42df-83b9-b78a5f160bb7)

-# ESP32 Web Server custom component with keypad.
+# ESP32 Web Keypad custom component.

-This is the web server adapted to include a virtual keypad for each partition of your alarm system via a web page as well providing all sensor statuses as usual.
+This is the web server component adapted to include a virtual keypad for each partition of your alarm system via a web page as well providing all sensor statuses as usual.
 You can configure all buttons and keys using a config file.
 I’ve provided an example yaml file in my components directory.
 Just configure the yaml as usual for your system.
-There is an added section called web_server: for this new feature.
+There is an added section called web_keypad: for this new feature.

 You don’t need to configure anything by default.
-Just add the section as is also insuring that “web_server” and "mg_lib" are also listed in the external_components section above.
+Just add the section as is also insuring that “web_keypad” and "mg_lib" are also listed in the external_components section above.
 All code and config files will be retrieved automatically from my repository and compiled in.
 You can modify the files to your liking after if needed.

 What this accomplishes is that you can now run this esphome component as a standalone system to provide a virtual keypad and monitor your panel without home assistant.
 You can disable the api and mqtt section if you want.
 You can also just enable mqtt and use it with a non home assistant infrastructure and still have a virtual keypad.
 As usual, this program is still in development so bugs most likely still lurk around.